unexpectedpanda/mobydump/README.md

 Microsoft Access, or alternatively a JSON file.
 It's purpose-built for the [Exo projects](https://github.com/exoscoriae).

-Downloads are auto-resumed if the process is interrupted by the user, or if select HTTP error codes are received.
+Downloads are auto-resumed if the process is interrupted by the user and restarted, or if select HTTP error codes are received.

 ## Before you begin